sipgate-io/sipgateio-incomingcall-apps-script/README.md

 **Note:** Per default sipgate.io only sends webhooks for **newCall** events.
 Usually to subscribe to other event types you can reply to the **newCall** event with an XML response.
-Unfortunately Google Apps Script does not support `content-type: application/xml`.Therefore we cannot subscribe to additional event types.
+Unfortunately Google Apps Script does not support `content-type: application/xml`.
+Therefore we cannot subscribe to additional event types.
 If you need to respond you may refer to our repository [sipgateio-incomingcall-node](https://github.com/sipgate-io/sipgateio-incomingcall-node).

 ## How to setup an apps script
 First navigate to [Google Apps Script](https://script.google.com/home) and create a new project via the button in the upper left corner.
 You are redirected to a new unnamed project.
 ![untitled_project](./incomingCall_untitledProject.png)
-Replace the code in the `Code.gs`with the following:
+Replace the code in the `Code.gs` with the following:
 ```
 function doPost(e) {
     var url = "YOUR_GOOGLE_SPREADSHEET_URL";